ben-jerman/notes/jellybeans/jellybeans-index.md

 In my experience, the most daunting obstacle when starting a new hardware project wasn't the system design, requirement definitions or software architecture - it was the headache of choosing the correct components (out from hundreds of thousands of possibilities) to do the job you want of them.

-A lot of this comes with experience - the more HW projects you make, the larger your knowledge of coomponent selection will be.
+A lot of this comes with experience - the more HW projects you make, the larger your knowledge of component selection will be.
 You won't need to dig around the catalogues of major distributors to find the exact part you need (and sometimes hope desperately that's in stock) because you'll just pull the design from some previous project and the parts from your shelf.

 For someone just starting out, though - that can be a completely different story.